wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* June 26, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Stable Release
+* Improved UI
+* Improved Programming Structure

 = 1.2 =
 * February 20, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Added Option to disable highlighting menu on admin area